dfguan/asset/README.md

 Update soon

 ## HiC Processing
-Given a HiC files list *hiclist* (suppose in fastq.gz format) and the assembly *asm*, use the following command to get Bionano support regions.
+Given a HiC files list *hiclist* (suppose in fastq.gz format) and the assembly *asm*, use the following command to get HiC support regions.

 ```
 bin/split_fa $asm > split.fa